 The Grand Floridian Resort and Spa is getting a makeover!
-As the flagship luxury resort at Walt Disney World this resort was built in 1988 and honors a Victorian Seaside Resort theme.
-Frankly, we love the Victorian charm, but we’re interested to see all the Grand Floridian Changes on the way.
-We’re going to be collecting the changes here of everything happening so far.
+As the flagship luxury resort at Walt Disney World, this resort was built in 1988 and honors Victorian Seaside Resorts from the early 20th century.
+Frankly, we love the Victorian charm and the classic seaside feel.
+But since updates at the Grand Floridian resort have been much needed, we’re tracking all the Grand Floridian Changes on the way.

 Disney’s Grand Floridian Resort Renovation